Constrained Decoding for Safe Robot Navigation Foundation Models: Evaluation

 \subsection{Experimental setup}

 We compare our proposed techniques with (1) an unconstrained base model and (2) a base model with a filtering mechanism.
-The filtering mechanism picks a default action (turning left or right in place) upon predicted violation of the safety specification, similar to the Simplex architecture \citep{936213}.
+The filtering mechanism picks default actions that cannot immediately violate the specification (eg. turning in place) upon predicted violation of the safety specification, similar to the Simplex architecture \citep{936213}.
 Simplex architecture is a classic scheme in which a high-performance advanced controller is continuously monitored by a provably safe but less capable backup controller.
 Simplex based techniques have been used extensively for safety-critical robotics and are a widely accepted standard for runtime-safety comparisons.
+Additionally, our base policies represent actions as a discrete set of low-level action primitives (e.g., move forward/backward, lateral strafing, rotation, end, and a few other discrete navigation actions exposed by each policy).
+At each timestep, the policy outputs a categorical distribution over this shared action set.
 We evaluate performance using two main metrics: STL Satisfaction Rate (\textbf{STL St}), defined as the proportion of trajectories that satisfy the specified STL formula, and Task Success Rate (\textbf{SR}), which measures standard task success.
-The three main research questions we investigated in this paper: